kubedb/cli/docs/concepts/postgres.md

       bucket: kubedb-qa
 ```

 ### spec.doNotPause
-`spec.doNotPause` tells KubeDB operator that if this tpr is deleted, it should be automatically reverted.
-This should be set to true for production databases to avoid accidental deletion.
+`spec.doNotPause` is an optional field that tells KubeDB operator that if this tpr is deleted, whether it should be reverted automatically.
+This should be set to `true` for production databases to avoid accidental deletion.
+If not set or set to false, deleting a Postgres object put the database into a dormant state.
+THe StatefulSet for a DormantDatabase is deleted but the underlying PVCs are left intact.
+This allows user to resume the database later.

 ### spec.monitor